Best Family Life Insurance Companies in 2025

 Spouse Term Life Riders

-Spouse riders add term life coverage for your husband or wife, typically offering 25% to 100% of your base policy amount.
-This coverage costs less than buying separate policies and simplifies premium payments.
-Coverage ends if you divorce or if the primary policy lapses.
+Spouse riders add term life coverage for your husband or wife at 25% to 100% of your base policy amount.
+You'll pay less than buying two separate policies, and the rider ends if you divorce or your primary policy lapses.

 teen icon